TonyJen/ClearMeasureBootcamp/src/Getting Started.md

 ```

+## Data area

+This is where database operation and structure is created.

 ## DataAccess

 DataAccess is where data mapping and data queries are done.

-The examples given are EmployeeMap, ExpenseReportFactMap, ExpenseReportMap, ExpenseReportStatusType, ManagerMap.
+The examples given are EmployeeMap, ExpenseReportFactMap, ExpenseReportMap,
+ExpenseReportStatusType, ManagerMap.

 **Handler**

 There is where the Bus handler code that deals with database access is stored.
 Function are furthered encapsulated.
-One example is AddExpenseCommadnHandler which create and updated model and then calls ExpenseReportSaveCommandHandler
+One example is AddExpenseCommadnHandler
+which create and updated model and then calls ExpenseReportSaveCommandHandler
 which saves the model to the database.

 ## Database

+Database contains scripts which will clear the database of tables and restart
+the database from a base point.

+## UI

+This area contains the user interface of the project.

+## UI

+The UI is organized as a MVC application using Jquery and Bootstrap.
+There are Account, ExpenseReport, ExpenseReportSearch and Home views.

+Likewise the corresponding controllers contains the server based code that support
+the view and it's operations.

+## UI.DependencyResolution

+## Test

+This is the area of various tests.

+## IntegrationTests

+Once database is cleared, integration test will create dummy data and run tests
+to make sure the application is working
+properly.

+## Performance Tests

+## SmokeTests

+## UnitTests